txhaflaire/DiskEncrypter/README.md

 - [SwiftDialog](https://github.com/bartreardon/swiftDialog/releases)
     -  swiftDialog includes options to enforce a password and hint complexity requirements based on a REGEX string which can be customised by using the `JSON` schema uploaded into Jamf Pro
+	- Tested with the latest release of swiftDialog v1.X and 2.0.1

 ## Workflow Steps